 The measures and evidence are used to determine the “teachers performance along a continuum that indicates the extent to which the criteria have been met or exceeded.”
-The measures used in the evaluation system should have strong correlation to the criteria being evaluated.There are four areas under the measures of evidence section.1.
+The measures used in the evaluation system should have a strong correlation to the criteria being evaluated.There are four areas under the measures of evidence section.1.
 Classroom observation2.
 Teacher self-assessment3.
 Student growth data4.
 Other measures/evidence

 Includes an assessment of 1 of the 8 criteria.
 Student growth rubrics from one of the three criteria (3,6,8)

 To occur at least once every 6th year for all staff, all provisional teachers, and any classroom teachers who received a Basic or Unsatisfactory evaluation in the year prior.

 The growth in subject matter knowledge, understandings, and skill over time.

 The status of subject matter knowledge, understandings, and skills at one point in time.